microlinkhq/www/src/pages/docs/api/parameters/insights/index.md

 When you enabled it, a new `insights` field will be present into the data response payload.
 These field contain two subfields:

-- `technologies`: A list of web technologies identified powered by [Wappalyzer](https://www.wappalyzer.com/).
+- `technologies`: A list of technologies identified powered by [Wappalyzer](https://www.wappalyzer.com/).
-- `lighthouse`: A full metrics report powered by [Lighthouse](https://developers.google.com/web/tools/lighthouse).
+- `lighthouse`: A full web audit report powered by [Lighthouse](https://developers.google.com/web/tools/lighthouse).

 Both fields are enabled by default.
 They can be disabled programmatically in order to speed up the response time.